Manual/Foundations/Brew Ratio

 TDS: ~1.50-1.60%

 Very concentrated.
 Intense flavor.
 Common for small batches or when you want maximum impact.
 Can feel heavy if over-extracted.
+Used in some competition recipes for high-clarity coffees where concentration compensates for delicate flavor intensity.4

 1:15 - 1:16 (Balanced)